MELScience/blog.melscience.com/en/2015-03-16-why-people-whatch-horror-movies.md

 <img src="/images/fear2.jpg" width="600" height="509" alt="fear">

 ##Biochemistry of fear
 So, what happens, when you see, or hear, or sense otherwise the threat?
 The signal of the death possibility  goes into the special section of your brain, called amigdala.
-The amigdala injects into blood special compounds – neurotransmitters , which carry the electric signal between nerve cells, and that starts a whole cascade of reactions in your body
+The amigdala injects into blood special compounds – neurotransmitters , which carry the electric signal between nerve cells, and that starts a whole cascade of reactions in your body.

 <img src="/images/fear3.gif" width="600" height="600" alt="fear">